Karakalpakstan: Geography

 Karakalpakstan is now mostly desert and is located in western Uzbekistan near the Aral Sea, in the lowest part of the Amu Darya basin.
 It has an area of 164,900 km2 and is surrounded by desert.
 The Kyzyl Kum Desert is located to the east and the Karakum Desert is located to the south.
 A rocky plateau extends west to the Caspian Sea.

 Politics

 Autonomous status

-The Republic of Karakalpakstan is formally sovereign and shares veto power over decisions concerning it with Uzbekistan.
+Its predecessor, the Karakalpak Autonomous Soviet Socialist Republic, was an autonomous republic in the Soviet Union until its incorporation into the Uzbek Soviet Socialist Republic in 1932.
+The Republic of Karakalpakstan maintained its predecessor's formal sovereignty, even after the independence of Uzbekistan in 1990.
+Karakalpakstan shares veto power with Uzbekistan over decisions concerning its affairs.
 According to the constitution, relations between Karakalpakstan and Uzbekistan are "regulated by treaties and agreements" and any disputes are "settled by way of reconciliation".
 Its right to secede is limited by the veto power of Uzbekistan's legislature over any decision to secede.
-Article 74, chapter XVII, Constitution of Uzbekistan, provides that: "The Republic of Karakalpakstan shall have the right to secede from the Republic of Uzbekistan on the basis of a nationwide referendum held by the people of Karakalpakstan."
+Article 89, chapter XVII, Constitution of Uzbekistan, provides that: "The Republic of Karakalpakstan shall have the right to secede from the Republic of Uzbekistan on the basis of a nationwide referendum held by the people of Karakalpakstan."

 In July 2022, large protests broke out in the region over a proposed constitutional change which would strip Karakalpakstan of its autonomy.
 The proposed change was later scrapped in response to the demonstrations.